MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 We recommend the following for creating an SQL MI instance:

 - **Resource Group**: Create a new resource group for SQL MI.
-Azure best practices recommends you create a new Resource Group for large Azure resources.
+Azure best practices recommend you create a new Resource Group for large Azure resources.
 - **Managed Instance name**: Choose a unique name.
-This name will be used while you create a SCOM Managed Instance (preview) to refer to this SQL MI instance that you are creating.
+This name will be used while you create a SCOM Managed Instance (preview) to refer to this SQL MI instance that you're creating.
 - **Region**: Choose the region close to you.
-There is no strict requirement on region for the instance, but the closest region is recommended for latency purposes.
+There's no strict requirement on region for the instance, but the closest region is recommended for latency purposes.
 - **Compute+Storage**: General Purpose (Gen5) eight cores is the default number of cores.
 This will suffice for the SCOM managed instance (preview).
 - **Authentication Method**: Select **SQL Authentication**.
 Enter the credentials you would like to access the SQL MI instance with.
-These credentials don't refer to any that you have created so far.
+These credentials don't refer to any that you've created so far.
 - **VNet**: This SQL MI instance needs to have direct connectivity (line-of-sight) to the SCOM Managed Instance (preview) that you create in the future.
-Thus, choose a VNet that you will eventually use for your SCOM Managed Instance (preview), or if you choose a different VNet, ensure it has connectivity to the SCOM Managed Instance (preview) VNet.
+Thus, choose a VNet that you'll eventually use for your SCOM Managed Instance (preview), or if you choose a different VNet, ensure it has connectivity to the SCOM Managed Instance (preview) VNet.

     In terms of Subnet selection, the subnet you provide to SQL MI has to be dedicated (delegated) to the SQL MI Instance.
 The provided subnet can't be used to house any other resources.
 By design, a managed instance needs a minimum of 32 IP addresses in a subnet.
 As a result, you can use a minimum subnet mask of /27 when defining your subnet IP ranges.
 For more information, see [Determine required subnet size and range for Azure SQL Managed Instance](/azure/azure-sql/managed-instance/vnet-subnet-determine-size?view=azuresql).
 - **Connection Type**: By default, connection type is Proxy.
 - **Public Endpoint**: This can either be *Enabled* or *Disabled*.
-To leverage the Power BI reporting, you need to enable the Public Endpoint.
+To use the Power BI reporting, you need to enable the Public Endpoint.

      If the SQL MI VNet is different from the SCOM MI VNet:

-    - If you enable it, you have to create an inbound NSG rule on the SQL MI subnet to allow traffic from the System Center Operations Manager VNet/Subnet to port 3342.
+    - If you enable it, you've to create an inbound NSG rule on the SQL MI subnet to allow traffic from the System Center Operations Manager VNet/Subnet to port 3342.
 For more information, see [Configure public endpoint in Azure SQL Managed Instance](/azure/azure-sql/managed-instance/public-endpoint-configure?view=azuresql).
-    - If you disable it, you have to peer your SQL MI VNet with the one in which System Center Operations Manager and SCOM managed instance (preview) are present.
+    - If you disable it, you've to peer your SQL MI VNet with the one in which System Center Operations Manager and SCOM managed instance (preview) are present.

 For the rest of the settings in the other tabs, you can leave them as default or change as per your requirements.